 Farmhouse sofa vs. cottagecore sofa

 Farmhouse leans practical and pared back; cottagecore leans romantic and layered.
-If you prefer farmhouse, keep prints minimal and let texture (linen-like weaves, wood grain) do the work.
+If you prefer farmhouse, let your choices follow a clearer sofa-style direction and use texture rather than busy prints to carry the room.

 Best pillow combinations for a farmhouse couch

-Aim for two “workhorse” pillows in a solid texture plus one smaller accent.
-Mix materials—canvas, boucle, wool—so the look feels collected, not matched.
+Aim for two workhorse pillows in a solid texture plus one smaller accent.
+Mixing canvas, boucle, and wool keeps the sofa feeling collected instead of matched.

 Farmhouse sofa colors that won’t look dated